Lectures on Statistics in Theory: Prelude to Statistics in Practice: Frequentist estimation: confidence intervals

-\begin{enumerate} \item {\em Confidence Intervals} for constants of nature or other parameter values, as defined in the 1930's by Jerzy Neyman.
+What can be computed without using a prior, with only the frequentist definition of $P$? \begin{itemize} \item{\em Not} $P(\textnormal{constant of nature is in some specific interval} \,|\, \textnormal{data}) $ \item{\em Not} $P(\textnormal{SUSY is true} \,|\, \textnormal{data}) $ \item{\em Not} $P(\textnormal{Standard Model is false} \,|\, \textnormal{data}) $ \end{itemize} Rather, without a prior, we can compute: \begin{enumerate} \item {\em Confidence Intervals} for constants of nature or other parameter values, as defined in the 1930's by Jerzy Neyman.
 Statements are made about probabilities in {\em ensembles} of intervals (fraction containing unknown true value).
 Confidence intervals have further applications in frequentist hypothesis testing. \item Likelihoods and thus {\em likelihood ratios}, the basis for a large set of techniques for point estimation, interval estimation, and hypothesis testing. \end{enumerate} Both can be constructed using the {\em frequentist} definition of $P$.
 In this section, we introduce confidence intervals, and in Section~\ref{likelihood}, introduce likelihood ratios for interval estimation.

 ``Confidence intervals'', and this phrase to describe them, were invented by Jerzy Neyman in 1934-37~\cite{neyman1937}.
 Statisticians typically mean Neyman's intervals (or an approximation thereof) when they say ``confidence interval''.
 In HEP the language is a little loose.
-I highly recommend using ``confidence interval'' (and ``confidence regions'' when multi-D) only to describe intervals and regions corresponding to Neyman's construction, described below, or by recipes of other origin (including Bayesian recipes) only if they yield good approximations thereof.
+I highly recommend using ``confidence interval'' (and ``confidence regions'' when multi-D) only to describe intervals and regions corresponding to Neyman's construction, described below, or by recipes of other origins (including Bayesian recipes) only if they yield good approximations thereof.

 The following subsections use upper/lower limits and closely related central confidence intervals to introduce and illustrate the basic notions, and then discuss Neyman's more general construction (used e.g. by Feldman and Cousins).
 Then, after introducing frequentist hypothesis testing (Section~\ref{hypotest}), we return to make the connection between confidence intervals and hypothesis testing of a particular value of parameter vs other values (Section~\ref{duality}).